GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A few changes have affects across GMT; these are:

-*  Add optional multi-threading capabilities to several modules, such as greenspline, grdfilter and the potential supplement's grdgravmag3d, talwani2d and talwani3d.
+*  Add optional multi-threading capabilities to several modules, such as greenspline, grdfilter, grdmask, grdsample, the potential supplement's grdgravmag3d, talwani2d and talwani3d and x2sys's x2sys_solve.

-*  Optional prerequisite LAPACK means SVD decomposition in greenspline is very fast.
+*  Optional prerequisite LAPACK means SVD decomposition in greenspline is now very fast, as is true for the regular Gauss-Jordan solution via a new multi-processor enabled algorithm.

 *  Allow comma-separated colors instead of CPT files in options that are used to pass a CPT file (typically this means **-C**).